-Rhizotomy is a surgical procedure that destroys problematic nerve roots that carry pain signals to the brain.
+Rhizotomy or radiofrequency ablation is a surgical procedure that destroys problematic nerve roots that carry pain signals to the brain.
 The candidates for this procedure are the patients who already underwent a series of successful nerve blocks that identified the source of pain.
 This procedure can effectively relieve chronic back pain and in many cases muscle spasms.
-For spinal joint pain, most common rhizotomy procedure is the facet rhizotomy.
+For spinal joint pain, most common RFA procedure is the facet rhizotomy.
 A physician will use radiofrequency probe (ultrathin wire that is passed through a special needle) to destroy the nerves that are causing pain.
 The nerves will grow back over time and the patient might need to receive a treatment again within a year.

 You will receive a mild sedative in the vein and will stay awake during the procedure.
 The doctor uses an x-ray to guide the needle’s placement with the electrode.
 The doctor determines the nerve location and the spot is stimulated by a mild electrical current.
 You may notice some tingling or a little pressure during this part.
 The sensory nerves are deadened by the electrode which is heated.
 The procedure ends when the needle is removed and a bandage is placed on the injection site.